markcaldropoli/iceelocator/README.md

-# iceelocator
+# ICEE Locator
-ICEE Locator App
+iOS App

 Built at BrickHack by *Mark Caldropoli* and *Emily Lakic*